dabao40/TheOtherRolesGMIA/README_ZH.md

 If other player contact to trapped player, trap will be disabled.
 If trapper kills trapped player directly, trapper get bonus cooldown time.

-Note
+  > [!note]
   1. If Trapper makes normal kill, trap will be disabled
   2. If next trap is set, first one will be disabled

-### Bomber
+### 双子爆破者

 Bomber is 2 pair of impostor role who has bomb ability.
 Both Bomber can plant bomb to player.